Natural gas customers' bill of rights

 Natural gas choice

-If you are a customer of Columbia Gas of Ohio, Dominion East Ohio, Duke Energy Ohio or Vectren Energy Delivery of Ohio, you may choose your natural gas supplier.
+If you are a customer of Columbia Gas of Ohio, Dominion Energy Ohio, Duke Energy Ohio or Vectren Energy Delivery of Ohio, you may choose your natural gas supplier.
 Whether you stay with your local natural gas company or switch to an alternative supplier, your local utility will continue to deliver the gas to your home and respond to safety concerns.
 The PUCO is committed to ensuring that customers will continue to receive safe, reliable and adequate natural gas service.

 Apples to Apples rate comparison charts